-Columbia Sportswear makes, markets, and distributes upscale outdoor wear such as its trademark Bugaboo parka with weatherproof shell that put the company on the map.
-In addition to the Bugaboo, Columbia offers performance apparel, sportswear accessories, and rugged footwear for various outdoor activities.
+Columbia Sportswear makes, markets, and distributes upscale outdoor, active and lifestyle apparel, footwear, accessories and equipment products.
+It operates around the world, but generates around two-thirds of sales in US.
 Its key brands are Columbia, Mountain Hardwear, Sorel, and prAna.
 Founded as a hat company in 1938, Columbia Sportswear is fronted by its nonagenarian chairman Gertrude Boyle, who has featured heavily in its "tough mother" advertising campaigns over the years.
-She holds a 48% share in the company with her son, Tim, who is Columbia's CEO.

 Columbia Sportswear's operations are divided between two product categories.
 The larger category, apparel, accessories, and equipment, generates some 80% of total revenue.
 Footwear, including Sorel-branded boots, accounts for the rest.

 In the US, the sportswear maker operates more than 120 outlet stores, about 20ozen branded retail stores, and four brand-specific e-commerce sites.
 The company generates nearly 65% of its sales in the US and more than 15% from its second-largest market, LAAP (Latin America and the Asia-Pacific region).
 Europe, the Middle East, and Africa account for more than 10%, while the remaining +5% comes from Canada.

 Sales and Marketing

-Columbia's products are primarily sold through 7,200 wholesale distributors to specialty outdoor and sporting goods stores and major retail chains.
+Columbia's products are primarily sold through nearly 7,800 wholesale distributors to specialty outdoor and sporting goods stores and major retail chains.
 The company also sells directly to consumers through domestic and international banner retail outlets and stores (Columbia-operated and dealer-operated) as well as online.
 In countries where it does not trade, the Columbia sells to independent distributors.
 Almost all of Columbia's items are made in Asia by independent manufacturers.